Nanolithography: Quantum optical lithography

-Quantum optical lithography (QOL), is a diffraction-unlimited method able to write at 1 nm resolution by optical means, using a red laser diode (λ = 650nm).
+Quantum optical lithography (QOL), is a diffraction-unlimited method able to write at 1 nm resolution by optical means, using a red laser diode (λ = 650 nm).
 Complex patterns like geometrical figures and letters were obtained at 3 nm resolution on resist substrate.
 The method was applied to nanopattern graphene at 20 nm resolution.

 Scanning lithography

 Electron-beam lithography

 Electron beam lithography (EBL) or electron-beam direct-write lithography (EBDW) scans a focused beam of electrons on a surface covered with an electron-sensitive film or resist (e.g. PMMA or HSQ) to draw custom shapes.
 By changing the solubility of the resist and subsequent selective removal of material by immersion in a solvent, sub-10 nm resolutions have been achieved.
 This form of direct-write, maskless lithography has high resolution and low throughput, limiting single-column e-beams to photomask fabrication, low-volume production of semiconductor devices, and research and development.
 Multiple-electron beam approaches have as a goal an increase of throughput for semiconductor mass-production.

 EBL can be utilized for selective protein nanopatterning on a solid substrate, aimed for ultrasensitive sensing.
+Resists for EBL can be hardened using sequential infiltration synthesis (SIS).